About Share

 When will the City sweep my street?

-The Highway Department will start cleaning the main streets usually in March after the threat of snow has passed.
+The Highway Division will start cleaning the main streets usually in March after the threat of snow has passed.
 Curb and gutter areas will be swept first due to DNR requirements.
 After these areas, we will complete the remainder of the City.

 2.